Suppport programmes: for now and later

 About a quarter of the residents are under the age of 18.
 The COA pays specific attention to the interests and needs of the children.
 They should be able to live just like any other child: to be able to play, do homework and feel safe in the reception centre.
 Each asylum seekers' centre provides a basic programme of sports and games, art and music, resilience training and information.

 LGBTIs (lesbian, gay, bisexual, transgender and intersexual persons) are in an extra vulnerable position at the reception centre.
 That is why they can always approach our staff if they have a question or a problem.
 If LGBTIs wish to build a 'pink network', we refer them to organisations such as COC Netherlands.

 Extra support and supervision in special reception centres

 Some asylum seekers cannot live in a reception centre independently or they cause a disturbance to employees or other asylum seekers.
 For these people we have 2 types of reception centres: a reception centre with intensive support or an enforcement and supervision centre.

 Integration activities: language, work, training and network

 New Dutch citizens cannot start integration early enough.
 That is why the COA offers various integration activities for asylum seekers and status holders that focus on the Dutch language and culture, work, education and a social network.
 By laying a good foundation in asylum seekers' centres, permit holders can get off to a flying start when they move to their municipality.

-How do we counsel asylum seekers for return?
+How do we support asylum seekers upon return?

-The COA counsels asylum seekers who have exhausted all legal means when they are preparing for return to their country of origin, or to the country responsible for processing their asylum application.
+The COA supports asylum seekers who have exhausted all legal means and have no right to residence when they are preparing for return to their country of origin, or to the country responsible for processing their asylum application.
 A case manager prepares them for return in interviews and stimulates voluntary return.
-In every reception centre we offer the COA's Future Training to asylum seekers who have exhausted all legal means.
+In every reception centre, we offer the COA's Future Training to asylum seekers who have exhausted all legal means.